92jackson/Series-Episode-Renamer-Organiser-and-Scraper/README.md

 # Episode Organiser

-Organise your series video files into Plex-friendly folders and names.
+Organise your series video files into Plex-friendly folders (optional) and names.

 _Originally created to help cleanup and organise the brilliant [Thomas and Friends - The Complete Series (UK - HD) archive from archive.org](https://archive.org/details/thomas-and-friends-the-complete-series-uk)_